covid19-bh-machine-learning/master/report/paper.md

 # Abstract

 **Motivation:** The end of 2019 came with the emergence of a novel virus, identified as a new strain of Coronavirus, and has since spread over the globe as a pandemic of an unprecedented scale.
 A global collaborative effort has lead to a number of virus samples being fully sequenced, with the data disseminated by being published in publicly accessible repositories.
 Given the high similarity of the sequences, both at the aminoacid as well as the nucleotide levels, a key question arises as to how to identify interesting, discriminating features across the different sequences such that the underling structure of the evolutionary story of the virus can be highlighted.
-In this work we present our efforts in addressing this issue, through the systematic application of Machine Learning methods towards meaningful feature extraction.
+In this work we present our efforts in addressing this issue, through the systematic application of machine learning methods towards meaningful feature extraction.

 **Results:** We applied a range of methods, in order to; identify the optimal word (k-mer) size for aminoacid patterns; identify k-mers features at the nucleotide level that have predictive value; construct continuous distributed representations for protein sequences in order to create phylogenetic trees in an alignment-free manner; and predict MHC class I and II binding affinity.